 He entered his office before flopping down on his old chair, munching the remnants of the morning's doughnut idly as he began to flip through the morning paper.
 He had hardly begun to read the first page when his phone began to ring.
 He picked it up to hear a terrified Mabel on the other line, screaming incoherently.

 "Easy, Mabel", Borun said soothingly, holding the phone away from his ear to spare himself the hysterical screaming response on the other line.
 After a pause, he gingerly put the phone to his ear again.
-"What happened?" he asked.

 "It's horrible," Mabel wailed.
 "My shop is ruined, ruined!
 It's a miracle that I'm still alive!
 Something from above destroyed it, all I saw was a flash of light.
 This must be a rogue demon beast – Nightmare has returned!"
 She wailed, before devolving into unintelligible sobs again.